Kiranjith83/SA/SA.md

 aws kms decrypt --ciphertext-blob fileb://topsecret.encrypted --output text --query Plaintext | base64 --decode aws kms generate-data-key --key-id KEYID --key-spec AES_256 --region us-east-1
 ```
+- In this example, a sample text is encrypted and decrypted using the CMK.
+- KMS has Custom Key store.
+  - KMS is capable of Interacting with CloudHSM, so it can use FIPS 140-2 Level 3 encryption.